GoldenxSun/Image2Array/README.md

 - **Rotate**: Rotates the image 90 degrees counterclockwise.
 - **Flip**: Flips the image horizontally.
 - **Crop**: Crops the image by 20% from each side.
+- **Invert**: Inverts the colors of the image.

 ## Example Output

-For an image named `example.png` with a height of 64 pixels, the generated PROGMEM array will look like this:
+For an image named `example.jpg` with a height of 64 pixels, the generated PROGMEM array will look like this:

 ```cpp
 static const unsigned char PROGMEM example[] = {